Macchina di Santa Rosa: Construction

 Until a few decades ago, the Machine of Santa Rosa was built with paper mache and mounted on a wooden frame.
-Today, that system has been abandoned and replaced with various materials, such as resin, plastic and glass fiber, supported by a framework of steel pipes.
+Today, that system has been abandoned and replaced with various materials, such as resin, plastic and fibreglass, supported by a framework of steel pipes.

 Every five years a design competition is launched for a new Macchina.

-The guidelines of the competition ask for a 28 m tower, which is measured from the shoulder of the porters.
-The construction's maximum weight is to be less than 5 tonnes and the maximum width 4.3 metres.

-This is to respect the narrow parts of the historical centre, where eaves and balconies could strike the Macchina during transportation.
+The guidelines for the competition ask for a 28 m tower, which is measured from the shoulder of the porters.
+The constraption must weigh less than 5 tonnes and measure less than 4.3 metres in width in order to maneuver the narrow streets of the historical centre, where eaves and balconies could strike the carried Macchina.

 The appearance of the Macchina has changed throughout history.
 The altar-like constructions from the 18th century developed to constructions similar to church towers and in the 2nd half of the 20th century they developed to 30m high sculptural towers.

-While originally the towers were mainly made from papier mâché, today materials like steel, aluminium and fibre glass are used to achieve a light and fireproof construction.
+While originally the towers were mainly made from papier-mâché, today materials such as steel, aluminium and fibreglass are used to achieve a light and fireproof construction.

-The current model (since 2009) is called "Fiore del Cielo" (ital.
-Flower of Heaven).
+The current model (since 2009) is called "Fiore del Cielo" ('Flower of Heaven').
 It was designed by the architecture office Architecture and Vision (architects: Arturo Vittori and Andreas Vogler).
 The design is characterized by the three golden helix surfaces which grow upwards.
 In contrast to the former Macchina many innovations were introduced.
 Some of these are the golden color scheme and more than 1200 computer-controlled LED lights, which are illuminating the handmade textile roses.
 A special scenography was developed, which also includes a rain of rose petals on the spectators at a certain stop.